Quantum resources of the steady-state of three coupled qubits: Microscopic versus Phenomenological model: Results

+In the contour plot shown in Fig.~\ref{fig3}, we plot the entanglement for $\omega_{0}=0.1$ and $J=1$.
+In this case, the entanglement between qubits $A$ and $B$ is close to 1 when $J_C<1$ due to the Ising interaction in Eq.~(3).
+When $J_C$ approaches to $J=1$, the qubit $A$ will interact to both qubits $B$ and $C$ with similar amplitudes; thus, the entanglement between qubits $A$ and $B$ drastically decays reaching a minimum value for $J_C\approx 1.15+0.15\omega_C$ (dotted curve in Fig.~\ref{fig3}).
+By further increasing $J_C$, $E\left(\rho^{MME}_{A,B}\right)$ reaches a maximum value when $J_C\approx 1.2+0.3\omega_C^{0.75}$ (dashed curve in Fig.~\ref{fig3}).
+Such results presented in Figs.~\ref{fig1}-\ref{fig3} demonstrate how the steady-state of these three qubits depends on system parameters in a nontrivial way; thereby, obscuring the physical intuition about the entanglement between qubits $A$ and $B$ in the system described by Eqs.~(2) and (3), which reinforce the necessity of numerical simulations.

 In order to compare the MME and the PME models, we first consider the case where $J_C=0$.
-For the PME model, we have that the concurrence do not depends on $\omega_c$ and it is given by the analytical formula found in Ref.~\cite{sauer2014}, which reads
+For the PME model, entanglement does not depend on $\omega_C$ and it is given by the analytical formula found in Ref.~\cite{sauer2014}, which reads